Salvation in Christianity: Reformed

-Calvinists believe in the predestination of the elect before the foundation of the world.
+Reformed Christians (Continental Reformed, Presbyterians, Reformed Anglicans, and Congregationalists) believe in the predestination of the elect before the foundation of the world in accordance with Reformed (Calvinist) theology.
 All of the elect necessarily persevere in faith because God keeps them from falling away.
 Calvinists understand the doctrines of salvation to include the five points of Calvinism, typically arranged in English to form the acrostic "TULIP".